learn-the-web/topics/browser-testing-checklist/index.md

       - 'Tested on all screen heights in all browsers.'
       - 'Portrait orientation tested.'
       - 'Landscape orientation tested.'
+      - 'Full screen browsers tested.'

   - title: 'Functionality'
     items:
       - 'All user interactions have been user tested.'
-      - 'Tested with a range of default font sizes: 2 bigger, 2 smaller.'
+      - 'Tested with a range of default font sizes:<br>2 bigger, 2 smaller.'
       - 'Tested with images disabled.'
       - 'Tested with CSS disabled.'
       - 'Standard resolution monitors tested.'